 You and/or your covered dependent(s) have an annual maximum benefit of \$3,000 per person (excluding orthodontia).
-A separate lifetime maximum of \$3,000 per person applies to orthodontia treatment.
+The annual maximum benefit does not apply to preventive and diagnostic services.
+However, the annual maximum benefit does apply to basic and major services.
+In addition, a separate lifetime maximum of \$3,000 per person applies to orthodontia treatment.